Cezekwe1/ChukaChat/README.md

 ### Requirements
 works best with Google Chrome browser.
 Only for laptops and desktops.
+Sign In Guest 1 and call a friend to sign in as guest 2 and try video chat.

 ![image of splash](/splash/preview.png)